 However, the more you use it, the more you see its limitations.
 Maybe you’re thinking about upgrading to Canva Pro.

-But, I can tell you that I’m the most frugal business owner you’ll meet (ask my wife) and that I’m happy to pay for Canvas Pro and I think it’s definitely worth it for our business.
+But, I can tell you that I’m the most frugal business owner you’ll meet (ask my wife) and that I’m happy to pay for Canvas Pro.

-In this article, I can show you how different Canva Pro is from the free version.
+In this article, I will show you how different Canva Pro is from the free version.

-Let’s get started.
+Let’s get started!

 You also can’t upload your own fonts, so that’s a no-go for those who like to make custom fonts.

 Photos and Videos

-Some people prefer to start working with a template.
+Some people prefer to start working with a Canva template.
 Templates are handy because element placements are already set for you.

 Organization and Storage

-With the paid version, you get to create as many folders as you want and have a capacity of 100GB as storage for your projects.
+With the paid version, you get to create as many folders as you want and have a capacity of 1TB of storage for your projects.

 Well, the free version of Canva doesn’t have a brand kit.
 You can’t upload transparent logo files, and your color palette is limited to only three colors.

 But with Canva Pro, you can upload your logo files so you can put your logo on your graphics quickly.

 Some collaboration is necessary for design most of the time.
 With Free Canva, you can share a link to your project via email.
 The recipient can then view or edit the project.

 With Canva Pro, you get to do the same thing, but the recipient is also allowed to use the project as a template.

 I think this new feature is a tremendous improvement on only being able to share a link to edit a design.
 It eliminates the chances of having your work altered and stolen.
 I like that you can send essentially just a copy of your work and not the original.